Back To Basics – Prepare, Store & Cook

 Kale: KALE should be stored in a plastic bag in the fridge.
 To prepare, saute with onions or garlic and a little water until tender; steam; or add to soup in the last ten minutes of cooking.
 It is loaded with iron and calcium.

-Leeks: need to be cleaned before cooking.
+Leeks need to be cleaned before cooking.
 Cut the leaves off where they meet the shaft, then cut an “X“ halfway into the shaft and rinse under water.
 Leeks must be cooked to eat, preferably slowly, over low heat — they have a lower water content than onions and burn more easily.
-Otherwise, they can be substituted for onions in any recipe.
+They can be substituted for onions in any recipe.
 Some people will eat them raw in salads.

 Mandarin Oranges keep better at room temperature, unless your house is heated above 75 degrees.
 They will keep at least a week.
 Add to stir fry, soup or stew for a surprising tanginess.